zebader/rnpo/src/content/useCases/holodia-content.md

 ## My role

 As the sole Product Manager at Holodia, I worked with our multidisciplinary team and founders to define the product strategy and roadmap.
 I conducted user research and interviews, designed a new onboarding experience, and led the development of a groundbreaking AR experience from concept to launch.
-I collaborated closely with the CEO, COO, and lead engineer to ensure our goals aligned with both user needs and business objectives
+I collaborated closely with the CEO, COO, and lead engineer to ensure our goals aligned with both user needs and business objectives.

 ## Product

 Holofit is a VR fitness app with a subscription model that motivates users to work out with rowing machines, bikes, and ellipticals.
 With captivating virtual environments (Holoworlds) like Antarctica and underwater scenes, users can immerse themselves in their workouts.
-However, as a subscription product, maintaining user engagement was a challenge, especially with a small team and limited resources
+However, as a subscription product, maintaining user engagement was a challenge, especially with a small team and limited resources.

-## Problem definition"
+## Problem definition

 Holoworlds are the most loved feature by our users, but their lifecycle was short.
 Each world took 4–6 months to produce, meaning we could only release 2–3 Holoworlds per year.
 Users quickly wore out the novelty of a new Holoworld within 1–2 months, which impacted user engagement.